NAPANEE COMMUNITY KITTEN RESCUE

 We feed with nipples attached to syringes, syringes can be used without nipples as well…but store bought kits come with bottles and nipples.

-Store bought nipples come without holes.
-Take care in creating a nipple hole.
-Use the smallest cuticle scissors you have and start small; once the hole is cut too big, it cannot be corrected.
+We recommend and use Miracle Nipples, both the mini and the original, with syringes or bottles.
+If using store bought nipples, they come without holes.
+Take care in creating a nipple hole…start small; once the hole is cut too big, it cannot be corrected.
 The hole is perfect when you hold the bottle upside down and it goes drip – drip – drip.
 Gushing out might cause the kitten to aspirate the formula; a hole too small will keep the kitten from getting any formula at all.
-Syringes come in various sizes…the 3 ml size is easiest to manipulate…you just have to fill it more often.
-A 6 ml syringe works well too.
+Syringes come in various sizes…the 3 ml size is easiest to manipulate…you just have to fill it more often, but 6 ml syringe work well too, as the kittens grow, there are 12 ml too.

 If the kittens are asleep at feeding time, wake them gently by holding and stroking them.
 Aside from feeding time, allow them to sleep at will.